emannenicholas/pupe-pat/README.md

 The real-time mode has the same criteria for which images to analyze, but watches the input directory for new files.
 Right before an M2 tip/tilt run, this watcher should be started on the directory where the files will appear.
-For the sbig cameras, this can be the `raw` directory for the given DAY-OBS.
+For the SBIG cameras, this can be the `raw` directory for the given DAY-OBS.
 The Sinistro frames need the amplifiers to be stitched together before they can be analyzed, so the watcher should be directed to the `preview` directory instead.

 [//]: #
 ## Installation
+The code is currently installed via Puppet.
+The only machine that has the code automatically installed is `optics-support`.

-The code is meant to be run in a docker file.
+On other machines, he code is meant to be run in a docker file.
 You can pull the docker image by typing the following:
 ```
 docker pull docker.lco.global/pupe-pat:{0.1.0}
 ```